smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

 **Step-by-Step Interaction**

 1. The user clicks on the button containing the search query.
 2. A new page containing a report related to the query is displayed.
-The page contains text and visualiations which are informative to the user.
+The page contains text and visualisations which are informative to the user.
 3. The user closes the page.

 <br>